Yuvi-App/Yu-AAWOWC/README.md

 This program does nothing more but push a key on your keyboard.

 I cant gurantee you wont get banned, but should be fine.

+Contains background notify, So you can easily see it running, Customizable timer for pushing button on keybaord, remains in foreground when set to on.